awaregroup/IIALab/labs/Lab04.md

 az iot edge set-modules --device-id [device id] --hub-name [hub name] --content deployment.example.json
 ```

-### Build and deploy a custom model that detects faces (from the ONNX model zoo) using existing software over IoT Edge

-## 4.3 - Monitor Device to Cloud messages
+### 4.3 - Monitor Device to Cloud messages

 1. In Visual Studio Code, open the 'Azure IoT Hub Devices' pane
 1. Right-click your device and 'Start monitoring D2C messages'
-1. Test your model by holding up objects in front of the camera
+1. You should see the mock temperature sensor data start to flow into the IoT Hub.

+### Build and deploy a custom model that detects faces (from the ONNX model zoo) using existing software over IoT Edge

 #### Grab the C# and such for any vision model we provide and run it on the PC

 We can use our own model, download the C# code and run it, build the docker container

-#### Set up and deploy Azure Container Registry
+#### Set up and deploy Azure Container Registry : TODO Flesh this out

 Refer to this guide: [Quickstart: Create a private container registry using the Azure portal](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal)